House explosion outside Pittsburgh leaves 5 dead, 3 injured, officials say – KION546

 By Samantha Beech and Nouran Salahieh, CNN

-(CNN) — An explosion in a residential suburb outside Pittsburgh on Saturday morning left five people dead and three injured, county officials said.
+(CNN) — An explosion in a residential suburb outside Pittsburgh on Saturday morning left five people dead – including a father and son – and three others injured.

-The explosion and large fire in Plum, Pennsylvania, a suburb northeast of Pittsburgh, destroyed three houses and damaged at least a dozen more, authorities said.
+The explosion and large fire in Plum, Pennsylvania, a suburb northeast of Pittsburgh, marked at least the third time in 15 years a home has exploded in the borough.
+It destroyed three houses and damaged at least a dozen more, authorities said.

-The remains of five victims – four adults and one adolescent – were also found at the scene.
+The remains of five victims – four adults and one child – were also found at the scene.

+The deceased have been identified as Plum Borough residents Casey Clontz, 38 and his 12-year-old son Keegan; Heather Oravitz, 51; Kevin Sebunia, 55; and Michael Thomas, 57, Allegheny County officials said Tuesday.
+CNN affiliate WTAE confirmed Casey Clontz is Keegan’s father.

 The incident appeared to begin when one house exploded, engulfing two neighboring homes in flames as well, according to the county.
 Multiple other homes were damaged with windows blown out.

-Crews from 18 different fire departments converged on the scene to put out the flames and sift through the rubble as “several” people remained unaccounted for Saturday afternoon.
+Crews from 18 fire departments converged on the scene to put out the flames and sift through the rubble.

-It’s unclear what triggered the explosion.
-Authorities say the cause is still under investigation.
+Fire officials are still investigating the cause of the explosion.
+Investigators are aware the homeowners of the exploded house were having issues with the water tank in their basement and are looking into that as a potential cause, “along with any and all other possibilities,” Allegheny County said in an update Monday.

+“I heard this ‘boom.’
+It was so loud that it woke me up.
+I thought it was thunder from the storms last night,” neighbor Alexis Typanski told CNN affiliate WTAE.
+“My water bottle fell on me instantaneously.
+I was shaking.
+It scared me so bad.”

+And in March 2008, a man was killed and a 4-year-old girl was injured in a home explosion in the borough, according to an NTSB pipeline accident brief.
+Two other homes were destroyed in that explosion and 11 were damaged, according to the brief.

+The “probable cause” of the explosion was excavation damage to a natural gas distribution pipeline from a sewer line replacement in 2003 “that stripped the pipe’s protective coating and made the pipe susceptible to corrosion and failure,” the NTSB determined in its report published eight months after the incident.

-Gas systems were “operating as designed” at the time of the explosion, said Michael Huwar, the president of the gas service Peoples Natural Gas.
+Gas systems were “operating as designed” at the time of the explosion on Saturday, said Michael Huwar, the president of the gas service Peoples Natural Gas.
 Still, gas service was shut off to a number of homes in the neighborhood as a precaution.

 A company spokesperson told CNN on Sunday its crews continue to work and coordinate with the Allegheny County Fire Marshal, which is leading the investigation.